davidmdm/myzod/readme.md

 - max: `number` - max value for number
 - coerce: `boolean` - when true will attempt to coerce strings to numbers. default `false`

+methods:

+- `min(value: number, errMsg?: string) => NumberType`
+  returns a new number schema where number must be greater than or equal to min value
+- `max(value: number, errMsg?: string) => NumberType`
+   returns a new number schema where number must be less than or equal to max value
+- `withPredicate(fn: (value: number) => boolean, errMsg?: string) => NumberType`
+  returns a new number schema where number must satisfy predicate function
+- `coerce(flag?: boolean) => NumberType`
+  returns a new number schema which depending on the flag will coerce strings to numbers

 options can be passed as an option object or chained from schema.

 ```typescript